AndrewJBateman/example-mongodb-connection/README.md

 * This app connects to a MongoDB database, creates a collection, populates it with items, then drops the collection and closes the connection.
 * Credit to Anish Karandikar (anishkny) who wrote the original code.
 I have taken it to modify and play with so I learn how to use a mlab mongodb database.
+* Note: mLab MongoDB Heroku add-on has been shut down - suggest MongoDB Atlas (free tier) is used instead

 **\* Note: to open web links in a new window use: _ctrl+click on link_**